Click Here for Featured Specials

 Randall Reed Family Owned & Operated Since 1992

 Wear and tear on your car's tires is inevitable, but with the correct maintenance schedule, you can make sure you get the best out of them.
 And by paying attention to signs that your tires are reaching the end of their life, you can get them changed before they start causing you problems.
-Let's take a look at the most important things about tires you need to know.
+Let's take a look at the most important things you need to know about tire repair and replacement.

 Your tires are the connection between your vehicle and the road, so it's critical that they are in great working order.
 If you're like a majority of U.S. motorists, you've experienced very challenging road conditions lately.
 A study from TRIP, a national transportation research group, shows that 33 percent of major U.S. roads are in poor condition.
 Driving on these roads costs motorists an average of $377 in extra vehicle repairs.
 Defective or damaged tires combined with less-than-perfect roads can add additional risks both to you and other drivers.
 For example, a flat tire can make your vehicle much more difficult to handle safely.